 The major costs involved in learning to fly gliders are:

 You must be a member of the Gliding Federation of Australia to learn to fly gliders in Australia.
-For people under 18 or full-time students up to 26 the cost is $135.00 per year.
-If you do not fit into either of these categories, the cost is $258.00 per year.
+For people under 26 the cost is $166.00 per year.
+If you are over 26, the cost is $320.00 per year.

 You must also be a member of a gliding club to learn to fly.
-The costs for this varies from club to club and can be anywhere from $10 to $400 annually, though typical prices between $100 and $200 per year.
+The costs for this varies from club to club and can be anywhere from $10 to $500 annually, though typical prices between $100 and $200 per year.
 Many clubs also offer discounted membership to young people and students.
-See our list of clubs with discounted membership or get in touch with a club directly to find one that will suit you.
+See our list of clubs here to find the right club for you.

 Launching is done either by aero-tow or winch.
 Winch is significantly cheaper, but flights will be shorter if you cannot find lift quickly.

-An aero-tow to 2000 feet generally costs in the range of $40-$50 and a flight will last 15-20 minutes from this height if no lift can be found.
-A winch launch costs about $10 but if no lift is found the flight will only last 10 or 15 minutes.
+An aero-tow to 2000 feet generally costs in the range of $55-$60 and a flight will last 15-20 minutes from this height if no lift can be found.
+A winch launch costs about $10 but if no lift is found the flight will only last 5 or 10 minutes.
 Don’t let this deter you though!
 Australia has arguably the best weather in the world for gliding and not finding any lift is rare, especially in summer.

 Again, many clubs have discounts available for juniors.